The Frugal Girls

 • Optional: To avoid the cake falling a bit in the middle as it cools, you can immediately turn upside down to cool...
 I used some handy dandy loaf pans as support. 😉

-• The dump cake will be a dense and delicious treat... perfect topped with whip cream!
+• This blueberry angel food dump cake will be a dense and delicious treat... perfect topped with whip cream!

 Notes

-Want even more delicious Dessert Recipes and some totally outrageous Blueberry Recipes?
-I’ve got some ideas I know you’re gonna love.
+I’ve got more delicious Dessert Recipes and some totally outrageous Blueberry Recipes I know you’re going to LOVE!

 Just dump it in… and walk away!!